Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Shadow Oaks Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Strategy 1: Shadow Oaks teachers and instructional leaders will complete Reading Academy training.
+Strategy 1: Shadow Oaks teachers and instructional leaders will continue completing Reading Academy training.
+Our primary teachers will be incorporating Sound Walls.
 Instructional leaders will prepare collaborative learning to coach our teachers in acquiring a depth of knowledge in their reading curriculum.
 Teachers will implement best practices and small groups to ensure that all scholars are excelling in their learning and closing gaps.

 Title I: